kauri0/Kauri.sBS/_posts/Published/2023-10-20-Itinerary.md

 * Caught a bus from London to Paris to begin my travels in Europe.

 * Started hitchhiking north-east through Belgium.
 Detours through Belgium; Brussels, Namur, Dinant.
 Made a quality friend in Namur.
-[Dear Emil's Mother](/Dear-Emil's-Mother.html) takes place.

 ##### March
 * Hitched south through Germany.
 Spent some time in Stuttgart.